nwillc/genfuncs/README.md

 func OrderedLessThan[O constraints.Ordered](a O) (fn Function[O, bool])
 ```

-OrderedLessThan returns a function that returns true if its argument is ordered less than a\.
+OrderedLessThan returns a function that returns true if its argument is ordered less than a.

 ## type [Promise](<https://github.com/nwillc/genfuncs/blob/master/promise.go#L25-L29>)

-Promise provides asynchronous Result of an action\.
+Promise provides asynchronous Result of an action.

 ```go
 type Promise[T any] struct {